How to Use Self-scheduling to Reduce Windows 10 Servicing Costs

 ReadyWorks connects and orchestrates all your systems, tools, databases and platforms allowing you to implement automated workflows that are triggered by self-scheduling.
 System, team, and communications tasks, including reminders, can be triggered by the timeslot the user chooses – even the update itself can be deployed automatically once the timeslot is reached.

-Manual errors and the possibility of project delays are reduced; once the user chooses their timeslot, this information is populated in a central location for any team member to access.
+Manual errors and the possibility of project delays are reduced as once the user chooses their timeslot this information is populated in a central location for any team member to access.
 One example of this is that a technician will be able to see the end user’s specific hardware requirements as soon as that information is entered in the self-scheduling portal, ensuring they send out the correct equipment during a hardware refresh and aren’t delayed waiting for direction from the project team.
 In addition, teams are provided with new insight by being able to see the number of users that have already self-scheduled in real time without having to manually collate that information.

 Achieve more with less effort